HLS-PGR-newsletter/HLS-PGR-newsletter/goodnews.md

 **Katie Baker** for presenting at the [British Congress of Mathematics Education](http://www.bcme.org.uk/) In April

+**Sahar Shahid** has had a poster accepted to present the preliminary findings of her systematic review at the [International Society for Research on Aggression conference](http://www.israsociety.com/world-meetings/upcoming/) in July in Paris.

 Also, Well done to all those who presented at the Doctoral Capability and Development Conference .

 ## Funding